GPUOpen-Drivers/llpc/docs/DdnPartialPipelineCompile.md

  Beside this, color buffer format should be mapped to export format during hash calculation and apply to common path.
 The compile result of auto-layout pipeline isn’t stored in any Vulkan API object, it only affects the content of internal shader cache.

 To avoid increase the time in vkCreateShaderModule, build partial pipeline will be dispatch to a worker thread.
-Which is similar with async shader module, we create a PartialPipline class, in its Execute() method, we construct pipeline info by using previous exposed resource info, and then compile it.
+Which is similar with async shader module, we create a
+PartialPipeline class, in its Execute() method, we construct pipeline info by using previous exposed resource info, and then compile it.
 ```
 // =====================================================================================================================
 // Implementation of a async partial pipeline